-By Mary Hightower, University of Arkansas Extension
+By Jay Parsons and Mary Drewnoski, University of Nebraska-Lincoln Extension

 Cover crops are becoming increasing popular throughout Nebraska and the surrounding region.
 As their name implies, cover crops cover the ground helping prevent soil erosion outside of the growing season for the primary crop.